python/devguide/core-developers/responsibilities.rst

-If you want notification of new issues, you can use the appropriate GitHub notification settings for the `python/cpython <https://github.com/python/cpython>`_ repository — follow the link and click on the "Watch" button to set your notification options.
+If you want notification of new issues, you can use the appropriate GitHub notification settings for the `python/cpython <https://github.com/python/cpython>`_ repository — follow the link and click on the :guilabel:`Watch` button to set your notification options.

 .. _contributor_agreement: